EccTM/Conky-Gemini/README.md

 ![ShortcutBar Skin](./ReadmeFiles/ShortcutBar.png)

 * Shows icons for each available ShortcutPanel.
-* Expands out to 5 icons by default, with icon spacing set by formula.
+* Shows 3 icons by default, with icon spacing set by formula.

 ### ShortcutPanel: